People rejected, allergic to Pfizer-BioNTech or Moderna vaccines to be reimbursed if they get Sinovac COVID-19 jab at private clinics

 This will take effect on Jun 5.

-The decision was taken after recommendation from the Expert Committee on COVID-19 Vaccination, it said.
+The decision was taken after recommendation from the Expert Committee on COVID-19 Vaccination.

 "Local and international data indicates that mRNA vaccines are suitable for use in persons with anaphylaxis not related to mRNA vaccinations or its components," said the Committee in a separate release.